-When the National Hockey League resumes play, the top 12 teams in each conference will skip straight to what is, in essence, the Stanley Cup playoffs.
-The No. 5 through No. 12 teams in the East and West will first play in a “qualifying round” to decide who will reach the final 16-team playoff field, but let’s be honest here – qualifying round or not, this will be intense playoff hockey right away, and, for the first time since 2012, the Arizona Coyotes will be involved.
-A seven-year playoff drought is effectively over, and the team will begin play as the West’s No. 11 seed with a 33-29-8 record and 74 points.
+Now, here’s the exciting part – for the first time since 2012, the Arizona Coyotes will be involved.
+A seven-year playoff drought is effectively over, and the team will resume play as the West’s No. 11 seed with a 33-29-8 record and 74 points.

 Once the playoffs begin, Arizona will find itself matched up with the No. 6-seeded Nashville Predators.
 The teams split the season series in 2019-20 – Rick Tocchet’s group took a 5-2 decision in Glendale on Oct.
 17, while the Preds earned a 3-2 victory at Bridgestone Arena on Dec.
 23. Overall, the Coyotes are 4-3-1 against the Predators since Tocchet took over behind the bench.

 Despite the somewhat large differential in seeding, these teams were separated by only four points in the regular-season standings.
-They’re evenly matched when it comes to the forwards and defensemen, but the Coyotes may have the advantage at the most important position.
-Here’s our preview of the Arizona-Nashville qualifying-round series:
+They’re evenly matched when it comes to the forwards and defensemen, but the Coyotes may have the advantage at the most important position on the ice.
+Here’s our preview of the Arizona-Nashville best-of-five qualifying-round series:

 On paper, the teams appear to be relatively even at the forward position, despite the fact that Nashville scored 22 more goals than Arizona over the course of the 2019-20 season.